AR 15 Parts Explained: The Beginners Walk Thru

 What Does the Forward Assist Do on an AR 15?

-This seriously only applies if you have a filthy weapon in combat situations and have an enemy closing in, and it is a life-or-death situation.
-Otherwise, if the BCG or any other part of the rifle is too dirty to operate correctly, stop, and clean your rifle.
+This seriously only applies if you have a filthy weapon in combat situations, an enemy is closing in, and it is a life-or-death situation.
+Otherwise, stop and clean your rifle if the BCG or any other part of the rifle is too dirty to operate correctly.

 Exploring the Operating Handle

-The operating handle, or the charging handle, is used to charge the rifle.
+The operating handle, or charging handle, charges the rifle.
 It is one of the most essential parts and pulls the BCG backward.
 This can be done to remove or load rounds into the barrel.

 They do not move when the rifle is operating under normal conditions.
 The charging handle can have standard actuation, ambidextrous capabilities, or extended handles for easier use with gloved hands.

 Charging or operating handles come in many colors, models, and designs.
-You can find more and more of what you are looking for by shopping for AR 15 Charging handles.
+By shopping for AR 15 charging handles, you can find more of what you want.

 A look at Iron Sights